Rideau Canal Cruise Itinerary With Le Boat

 After leaving Smiths Falls we made our way south to our first stop on the trip, Beveridges Lock Station.
 Beveridges is about an hour and a half from Smiths Falls and it’s a popular stop for Le Boaters on their first night.
 The drive offers the complete Rideau Canal experience allowing everyone to get used to boating.

 We went through two locks where lock masters from Park’s Canada offered help and advice while pulling in.
-Jim and Janice did amazing work on the ropes, and Dave was beside me at the captain’s chair navigating with the binoculars looking for markers as we made our way through rivers and Lower Rideau Lake.
+Jim and Janice did amazing work on the ropes, and Dave was beside me at the captain’s chair, navigating with the binoculars and looking for markers as we made our way through rivers and Lower Rideau Lake.

 Day 3 – Beveridges Lock